(Ongoing) Integration of a PROgnostic Model for Advanced Dementia (PRO-MADe) into tertiary clinical care using the implementation research logic model

 Full name: Integration of a PROgnostic Model for Advanced Dementia (PRO-MADE) into tertiary clinical care using the implementation research logic model: A qualitative analysis

-GERI's Role: GERI is PRO-MADE’s implementation research partner, providing expertise in the qualitative evaluation of PRO-MADE’s implementation and outcomes.
-GERI funded the development and validation of the PRO-MADE tool which formed the foundation for its ongoing deployment and evaluation.
+GERI's Role: GERI is providing the PRO-MADE team with implementation research expertise on the qualitative evaluation of PRO-MADE’s implementation and outcomes.

-Lead: Dr Tan Woan Shin (Deputy Director, Research and Scientist, GERI)
+Lead: Dr Tan Woan Shin (Deputy Executive Director and Scientist, GERI)

 Age Well SG strand: Strengthen support for seniors with care needs in the community